3 Need-to-Know Personal Car Insurance Tips for Uber Drivers

 Wait, you might say.
 Uber or Lyft’s insurance covers my driving!

 If you’re at fault for an accident during what’s called “period 1” (the time when you’re online but don’t have a ride request), your insurance may not be enough.
-That is because the coverage is lacking for a couple of reasons.
+Ironically, both sides may avoid responsibility.
+Your personal insurance can’t cover commercial activity, and Uber’s policy only covers you while you’re on an actual job.
+Drivers should also know that Uber’s insurance:

 - Doesn’t cover vehicle damage.
 Those repair costs come out of your pocket.